wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

    - *Only support XML*
    - *Message is heavyweight*
    - *Need specialized knowledge*
+   - *Only support request/response style communication*
+      - The client sends a request and needs to wait for a response.
+      - Doesn't support streaming.
 - **Use cases**
    - *Highly secured data transmission*
       - Financial industry